definothatock/FYP_UE5Development/README.md

 # Status: Paused
   - The project reached playable Alpha and scored A-/A. Academically it fulfilled its purpose.
   - Manpower shifts.
-The current project scope exceeds what the remaining team members can maintain effectively.
+After the academic submission, the number of members who decided to remain is not enough to maintain the initially planned system depth.

+There might be small refinements in the future.
+However, due to limitations of Git, updates will not be reflected in this specific repo.

 <br>